eyedeekay/firefox.profile.i2p/README.md

   - 0.10x (Planned) No known bugs.
 Best-case scenario for current i2p browsers using Firefox or TBB.

-## What it is

-This is a profile for Firefox, pre-configured to use i2p, with an accompanying launcher for easy use.
-It also comes pre-configured to disable certain features that may weaken the anonymity that i2p provides, and with NoScript and HTTPS Everywhere.

-For more information, see: [DETAILS.md](DETAILS.md)

 ### Automatic Setup (Recommended, Windows) [Standalone guide](WINDOWS.md)